ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-let-system-suggest-values.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 10/01/2020
+ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Letting [!INCLUDE[prod_short](includes/prod_short.md)] Suggest Values
 [!INCLUDE[prod_short](includes/prod_short.md)] can help you complete tasks quicker and more correctly by prefilling fields or complete lines with data that you would otherwise have to calculate and enter yourself.
-Although such automatic data entry is always correct, you can change it afterwards if you want to.
+Ačkoli je automatické zadávání dat vždy správné, můžete je později v případě potřeby změnit.

-Functionality that enters field values for you is typically offered for tasks where you enter large volumes of transactional data and want to avoid errors and save time.
-This topic contains a selection of such functionality.
+Funkce, které zadávají hodnoty polí, jsou obvykle nabízeny pro úkoly, do kterých zadáváte velké objemy transakčních dat a chcete předejít chybám a ušetřit čas.
+Toto téma obsahuje výběr takových funkcí.
 More sections will be added in future updates of [!INCLUDE[prod_short](includes/prod_short.md)].

 ## The **Suggest Balancing Amount** check box on the **General Journal Batches** page
 When, for example, you are entering general journal lines for multiple expenses that must all be posted to the same bank account, then each time you enter a new journal line for an expense, you can have the **Amount** field on the bank account line automatically updated to the amount that balances the expenses.
 For more information about working with general journals, see [Working with General Journals](ui-work-general-journals.md).